-Email, cloud drives, SFTP, document portals, FIX message logs and data-warehouse connectors, all flowing into a versioned store.
+Email, cloud drives, SFTP, document portals and data-warehouse connectors, all flowing into a versioned store.

 OCR, a classification taxonomy, schema-driven extraction into runtime-typed models, a self-service extraction wizard and zero-shot named-entity recognition with a feedback loop.